Analysis of Four-Dimensional Variational Data Assimilation Problems in Low Regularity Spaces: Introduction

 \section{Introduction}

-Data assimilation can be described as the process through which available measurements/observations are incorporated in a given model in order to more accurately estimate the system state at a given time.
-Its applicability is crucial in fields such as atmospheric sciences, environmental sciences, geosciences, biology, and medicine, to name a few (see \cite{asch2016data} and the references therein).
-The two main approaches for dealing with data assimilation problems are based on Kalman filters, on the one hand, and on variational models on the other hand, although both methodologies are usually combined with each other to exploit their different advantages and avoid their shortcomings (see, e.g., \cite{asch2016data,Kal,Tom}).
+Data assimilation (DA) can be described as the process through which available measurements or observations are incorporated into a given model to accurately estimate the system state at a given time.
+This is crucial in fields such as atmospheric and environmental sciences, geosciences, biology, and medicine, see~\cite{asch2016data} and the references therein.
+The two main approaches for DA problems are based on Kalman filters, on the one hand, and variational models, on the other hand.
+However, both methodologies are usually combined to exploit their advantages and avoid shortcomings, see, e.g.,~\cite{asch2016data,Kal,Tom}.

-Four-dimensional variational data assimilation (4D-VAR) was originally proposed by Le Dimet and Talagrand \cite{le1986variational}, aiming to assimilate observations acquired over an entire time interval $[t_0,t_n]$ instead of a single instant of time, as was up to that point the case with 3D-VAR.
-Mathematically, the finite-dimensional 4D-VAR problem may be formulated as the following optimization problem:
+Four-dimensional variational data assimilation ($4D$-VAR) was originally proposed by Le Dimet and Talagrand~\cite{le1986variational}, aiming to assimilate observations acquired over an entire time interval $[t_0,t_n]$ instead of a single instant of time, as was up to that point the case with 3D-VAR.
+Mathematically, the finite-dimensional $4D$-VAR problem may be formulated as:

 where $n$ is the number of time instants $t_i$ at which observations are taken, $z_o(t_i)$ represents the observed state at time $t_i$, and $u_b$ is the background initial condition.
 For each $i=1,\ldots,n$, $R_i$ represents the observation error covariance matrix at time $t_i$, $B$ is the background error covariance matrix, and $H$ is the observation operator that maps the model state to observable variables.
-The system model operators $M_i$ usually correspond to integration formulas of underlying differential equation models.
+The system model operators $M_i$ usually correspond to integration formulas of underlying differential equations.
+In this paper, we are particularly interested in the following DA problem